radostsladost/talktime/README.md

 This project implements a real-time communication application utilizing a modern, decoupled architecture with a dedicated backend service and a cross-platform mobile/web frontend.

+## Motivation

+There's no midern looking chat app, which doesn't require you to register for selfhosting.

 ## Architecture Summary

 This codebase is composed of two main parts: